pynchia/aiven-test/README.md

-# mh-test

-Test for Aiven
+# Test for Aiven

-i.e. build a complete project to distribute website monitoring data to consumers via Aiven Kafka and store to Aiven PostgreSQL.
+Build a complete project to distribute website monitoring data to consumers via Aiven Kafka and store to Aiven PostgreSQL.

 Producer -> broker -> Consumer -> DB

-## Setup

-## Configuration files

 ## Execution

-### Producer

-### Consumer

-## Testing

-Execute the automated tests with

-`pytest -s --cov=aiven/`
+Launch both the producer and the consumer with the shell command:

+ `KAFKA='the-kafka-uri' PG='the-postreSQL-uri' docker-compose up`